paretoman/votekit/src/pages/code_commands.md

  * Mementos: Config is a list of mementos.
 It's not a strict pattern.

 Command Pattern:
  * Client: this class.
-It asks an invoker to execute commands.
+It asks a sender to execute commands.
  * Command: a name-value pair.
 Actions are listed by name.
 Commands are stored in history.
  * Invoker: actions, execute().
-The invoker keeps a list of actions to execute.
+The sender keeps a list of actions to execute.
  * Receiver: menuItem.
-The receiver calls commander.addAction(...) to add to the invoker's actions.
+The receiver calls commander.addAction(...) to add to the sender's actions.

 References:
  * [First google result for "invoker command pattern".
 It has a classic example of a stock broker.](https://home.csulb.edu/~pnguyen/cecs277/lecnotes/Command%20Pattern%201.pdf)